dentarg/auth0-blog/_posts/2018-03-27-using-python-flask-and-angular-to-build-modern-web-apps-part-3.markdown

 alembic revision -m "add long_description to exams"
 ```

 This will make Alembic create a new file (under `./backend/migrations/versions`) called something similar to `28bab18a07f0_add_long_description_to_exams.py`.
-Openining this file you will see that it contains an `import` section, some variable, and two functions: `upgrade` and `downgrade`.
+Opening this file you will see that it contains an `import` section, some variable, and two functions: `upgrade` and `downgrade`.
 For now, you are just interested in the first function, `upgrade`.
 In this function, you will write a one-liner code to make Alembic and SQLAlchemy add the `long_description` column to the `exams` table:

 ```python
 # ... imports and other variables ...